 Most of our coffees have focused on brighter fruitier coffees.
 The Classic Profile is a more traditional flavor profile that is focused on flavors of Chocolate, Caramel with a lower acidity.
 If thats something that appeals to you, you can opt in to receive Classic Profile coffees on the preferences page .

 If you'd like to try one out, you can head over to the choose your coffees page and add one to your shipment queue.

 As with our Decaf shipments, selecting Classic Profiles only may restrict the variety of your coffee.
 We don't have 52 different classic profiles per year so you may see some repeat coffees.

-The second main reason is so that when somebody cancels we have a record of it that is not disputable by either one of us (a weak form of non-repudiation for you distributed system nerds out there).
-It means that we both have a record of your cancelling and so we both know that you did.
-I can't deny that you cancelled and you can know exactly when you cancelled.
-Doing this by email means you don't need to trust our webservers to record this event and we can quickly and easily resolve any disputes.
+The second reason is that it creates an indisputable cancellation record (it acts as a weak form of non-repudiation, for you distributed system nerds out there).
+We both have a record of exactly when you canceled, and doing this by email means you don't need to trust our webservers to record the cancellation event.
+This can help resolve any disputes quickly, should they arise.

 You can contact support by clicking the "contact" link in the footer (it will open your default email client) or by copying the address firstname.lastname@example.org .